mkurath/Github-Editor-New-Repository/docs/class2/module3/module3.rst

-Module 3: Microsoft RDS Proxy
+Module 3: Modify the Ansible configuration to deploy an HA pair of big-IP’s with the same application environment
 =============================

 The purpose of this module is access an internal RDS server from an